minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 func callCat() throws CatError -> Cat
 ```

-and you make sure that you are aware of a possible `CatError` by explictly catching it
+and you make sure that you are aware of a possible `CatError` by explicitly catching it

 ```swift
 do {